-Dactyl manuform 5 x 6 build guide
+A build guide for Dactyl Manuform 5 x 6

 The dactyl manuform is an open source ergonomic split keyboard.
 This board is a mixture of two other open source split ergonomic keyboards: namely the dactyl and the manuform.
 Thus you can see where it gets its name from.

 ⚠️⚠️WORK IN PROGRESS⚠️⚠️

 This guide is a work in progress.
 I'm currently working through building it so don't take it as gospel until it's done.
 I'd rather publish things incrementally than leave it all until the very end to make sure I capture all of my thoughts.